plippe/blog/_posts/2018-09-01-taming-cats-equality.md

        1 === "1"
 ```

-The above works great in the Scala REPL, but requires a bit more work to be used in a Scala project.
-The implicit class must be defined in an object, and imported before `===` can be used.
+The above works great in the Scala REPL but requires a bit more work to be used in a Scala project.
+The implicit class must be defined in an object and imported before `===` can be used.

 ```scala
 // src/main/scala/Main.scala